codeflows/vaulty/README.md

 For more examples, see the [test vaults](https://github.com/codeflows/vaulty/tree/master/test-vaults).

-## Known issues

-Decryption does not work on Ansible 2.4.0 - please upgrade to a newer version (e.g. 2.4.2) if you're having issues.

 ## Security

 The plugin never prompts for a Vault password.
 It always uses the `vault_password_file=...` statement from a suitable Ansible configuration file.
 The contents of the `vault_password_file` are not read into memory, instead the file name is passed to the `ansible-vault` command as a parameter.
 The contents of the Vault are decrypted into a temporary VS Code virtual document that can't be saved nor modified.

+## Known issues

+Decryption does not work on Ansible 2.4.0 - please upgrade to a newer version (e.g. 2.4.2) if you're having issues.

 ## Future ideas

-It would be nice to be able to edit the decrypted Vault, and save it back to disk encrypted, but currently (2016-06-25) the virtual documents created by VSCode [can't be edited](https://github.com/Microsoft/vscode/issues/10547), so this would require a different approach.
+Vaults can currently only be viewed, but not edited.
+PRs welcome!

 ## Alternative plugins / prior work